Additional COVID-19 Guidance For Meetings and Event Spaces

 - Once a guest leaves the event, the facility should not allow entry of a new guest to that event/meeting (i.e., no sharing passes between guests).

-- As per provincial regulations, the person responsible for the establishment must collect contact information from every seated patron.
+- As per provincial regulations, for areas in Yellow, Orange, and Red, the person responsible for the establishment must collect contact information from every seated patron.

 - Use this Food Premises Contact Tracing Form for record keeping in your establishment.